 We designed the Shapeoko 3 to be affordable enough for any shop and powerful enough to do real work.

 We designed our own custom extrusion to minimize flexing and bending.
 We hold those extrusions together with heavy steel plates, and we drive it around with custom electronics that we designed only for the Shapeoko.
 This is not a light-duty machine.

 The Shapeoko 3 is shipped as a kit.
-You can expect to spend about 2 hours putting it together.
+You can expect to spend about 2 or 3 hours putting it together.
 This is our third kit and we have incorporated all that we've learned about making powerful machines that are easy to put together.
-There is no fabrication required.
-And, unlike previous versions, you don't even have to tap the rails!
-We took care of that for you.
+There is no cutting/drilling/tapping required- just bolt the parts together with the included tools.